benwiz/games/README.md

 ## To Do

-- Bubble down a lot of features from App to Game
 - Configs component (and bubble down features from App)
   - Config game length
   - Config song length